demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Nutanix Hypervisor.
-3. Click **Add instance** to create and configure a new integration instance.
+3. Click **Add an instance** to create and configure a new integration instance.

    | **Parameter** | **Description** | **Required** |
        | --- | --- | --- |